interactive-mcp/interactive-mcp/interactive-vscode-extension/README.md

 ## 🆘 Troubleshooting

 **Extension not connecting?**
-- Check that Claude Desktop is running
+- Check that your AI assistant is running
-- Verify the configuration was added correctly to `claude_desktop_config.json`
+- Verify the configuration was added correctly to your AI assistant's MCP config
-- Try restarting both your editor and Claude Desktop
+- Try restarting both your editor and your AI assistant

 **No popups appearing?**
 - Look for the "MCP Connected" status in your editor's status bar
-- Make sure you're asking Claude questions that require user input
+- Make sure you're asking questions that require user input
 - Check that popup notifications aren't being blocked by your system

 **Need help?**